 HM3 Legal is regulated by the Solicitors Regulation Authority (SRA) and is committed to operating in compliance with all applicable laws, rules and regulations, including those concerning accounting and auditing, and prohibits fraudulent practices by any of its board members, officers, employees, or volunteers.

 We believe our marketing and communications should be in plain English and transparent about what we do and how we work.
-We build relationships based on trust and integrity, and believe in honest marketing – no hard sell or hidden costs in line with our fixed fee options.
+We build relationships with customers based on trust and integrity, so we believe in honest marketing – no hard sell or hidden costs in line with our fixed fee options.

 We stick by our principles, promptly responding to and investigating any reported issues.

 Recruitment agencies – heads up, we do not accept speculative CVs including those responding to roles on our website.
 We work directly with a PSL and will not accept liability for fees or commission if we employ a candidate who applied directly to us, or who was put forward by an uninstructed agency.